-Replenishment ships such as HMAS Sirius play a vital role in the maritime theatre, providing supplies such as fuel, food, provisions and cargo at sea to the fleet, enabling the ships to sail for extended periods of time.
+Replenishment ships such as HMAS Sirius play a vital role in the maritime theatre, providing supplies such as fuel, food, provisions and cargo at sea to the fleet, enabling the ships to sail for extended periods.

 CAPTION: HMAS Sirius conducts a replenishment at sea with USS Stockdale during Indo-Pacific Endeavour 21.
 Story by Captain Peter March.
 Photo by Leading Seaman Sittichai Sakonpoonpol.